-This Handbook may be amended at any time by the District's Board of Commissioners.
+This Handbook may be amended at any time by the District's Board of Commissioner's.
 The District reserves full discretion to add to, modify, or delete provisions of this Handbook and other employment policies, procedures, work rules or benefits, at any time and without advance notice.
-No individual other than the Board has the authority to modify or amend this Handbook.
-The Board may approve modifications recommended by the Fire Chief or at their own discretion.
-Any such modification must be in writing.
+No individual other than the Board has the authority to modify or amend this Handbook Any such modification must be in writing..
 Employees will be notified of modifications to the Handbook before the effective date.